kaisdukes/quranic-corpus/docs/getting-started-tech.md

 * Understanding Dependency Injection
 * Getting started with TSyringe

 We have a supportive community on Slack.
-Feel free to ask your questions in the #coding-help channel.
+Feel free to ask your questions on the #coding-help channel.
 This way, the entire team can assist you, and everyone can learn from the answers provided.